 Career development mentoring scheme

 Our career mentoring scheme was launched as a pilot programme back in 2013 and now is a permanent part of the professional support we provide to serve our present and future members.
-This scheme is open to anyone aiming to advance their professional career, including students and graduates, trainees and solicitors at any level of your career.
+This scheme is open to anyone aiming to advance their professional career, including students and graduates, trainees, accredited paralegals and solicitors at any level of their career.

 Our objectives are

 - to support mentees with goal setting and career management

 - to share expertise and provide information about different options and career paths

 - to support mentees in taking responsibility for their own skills and career development